graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

+= 1.6.5 =
+* Bug: Fixing issue where search would still show even if it was disabled

 = 1.6.6 =
 * Feature: Sell Media items are now support post authors
 * Bug: Fixing issue with settings and price groups on activation